2000 approx G&L ASAT Classic MIJ Blonde & New Hard Case

 Well, you won't see many of these!
 Few people will know that G&L have built some of their guitars in Japan.
 This started just before the end of the last century and according to some sources, only lasted a few years before construction shifted to Korea & later Indonesia but other information suggests that they still build them in Japan now.
 I'm not so sure but they definitely built a few around 2000 & these were built to the usual high USA specifications & all pickups, electrics plus the bridge were USA but the tuners are Japanese GOTOH

-This particular guitar is very good for it's age but does have some wear with some minor dents around the body (photographed) one of which I have repaired on the lower edge and, more noticeably the lacquer has worn on the fretboard however, the frets are excellent.
+This particular guitar is very good for it's age but does have some wear with some minor dents around the body (photographed) one of which I have repaired on the lower edge and, more noticeably the lacquer has worn on the fretboard however, the frets are excellent having been recently replaced at "Crockett guitars".
 I don't know if has been refretted but if it has, it's been done really well.
 Please check out all the photos in the gallery.
 As stated, G&L guitars are really highly rated & this guitar plays really well & looks really good.
 I actually really like the worn fretboard look.

 Here's some history & info from the web